-In many states, the start of 2019 meant a new minimum wage.
-While there is a federal minimum wage, which has remained unchanged for many years, some states are taking it into their own hands to pay workers a higher wage.
-As a small business owner, it’s important to stay in touch with what’s happening with the minimum wage in your home state.
-We’ve got your back, Kentucky small business owners.
+The federal minimum wage has remained unchanged for many years, and while some states are taking it into their own hands to pay workers a higher wage, many choose to follow the federal guidelines.
+For small business owners in the state, it’s important to stay in touch with what’s happening with Kentucky minimum wage laws.
+Here’s what you need to know about the Kentucky state minimum wage.

 Get Started with Square Payroll